Bret Schundler: 2005 gubernatorial campaign

 Schundler carried Union, Hudson, Hunterdon and Somerset counties.
-He had the county line in Somerset and Hudson and shared it with Forrester in Hunterdon.
-Forrester held the county line in Union County, which was the only county where he had the line but still lost in the primary.
+He had the county line in Somerset and Hudson, and shared it with Forrester in Hunterdon.
+Forrester held the county line in Union County, which was the only county where he had the line, but still lost in the primary.

 2009 Jersey City mayoral campaign

-On August 14, 2008 Schundler confirmed in a news interview his intent to run again for the office of Mayor of Jersey City in the 2009 election.
+On August 14, 2008 Schundler confirmed, in a news interview, his intent to run again for the office of Mayor of Jersey City in the 2009 election.
 Schundler stated that his formal announcement would happen after the 2008 presidential election.
-He would have faced Mayor Jerramiah Healy, former Assemblyman Louis Manzo, and community activist Dan Levin for the mayor's office.
+He would have faced Mayor Jerramiah Healy, former Assemblyman Louis Manzo (who he had already defeated, in part, in the special election in relatively early 1993), and community activist Dan Levin for the mayor's office.
 State Sen. Sandra Bolden Cunningham, the widow of Schundler's successor as mayor, was also considering a race for the mayoralty.
 Councilman Steven Fulop announced that he would not run for mayor in 2009.
-On January 12, 2009, Bret Schundler dropped his bid for mayor citing financial difficulties due in part to the ongoing financial crash on Wall Street.
+On January 12, 2009, Bret Schundler dropped his bid for mayor, citing financial difficulties due in large part to the ongoing financial crash on Wall Street.